DensityCo/structure/README.md

 // Bundle all transpiled files with webpack const bundler = structure.webpack('transpiled/main.js', 'dist/app.js');

 // Start the dev server
 structure.start({

+  // Pass in the modules we set up above
   assets: assets,
   styles: styles,
   transpiler: transpiler,
   bundler: bundler,

+  // These are defaults but any live-server options can go here
+  serverOptions: {
+    root: 'dist',
+    file: 'index.html'
+  }
 });
 ```